17 Weekend Organizing Projects to Tidy Up Your Home

 Kids are more likely to put away their clothes, toys, and sporting gear when storage is customized to their sizes, interests, and needs.
 Place closet rods and wall hooks within each kid's hanging-up reach.
 Outfit bookcases with see-through bins or baskets.
 Identify each container's contents with a digital photo (for toddlers) and labels (for reading-age kids).

 Store supplies, tools, and staples close at hand to ensure that your kitchen, bathroom, and office operations run without a hitch.
-Look online, at storage retailers, and in home centers for cabinet and desk updates that include compartmentalized drawer organizers, back-of-the-door racks, and turntables, stacking bins, and tray holders that keep essentials sorted and accessible.
+Look online, at storage retailers, and in home centers for cabinet and desk updates that sort and organize contents.
+Some options include compartmentalized drawer organizers, back-of-the-door racks, turntables, stacking bins, and tray holders that keep essentials sorted and accessible.

 Assemble all your important paperwork in one place for easy storage and retrieval.
 Use one file cabinet or drawer to house your household's most vital records.
 Create labeled file folders for financial accounts, estate planning documents, home improvement receipts, medical and dental records, the previous years' tax returns, insurance policies, and employment and retirement information.

-Reach between wall studs and add shallow shelves that can store everything, including wineglasses, spices, shampoos, and paperback books.
+A little DIY work can go a long way in extending storage.
+Reach between wall studs and add shallow shelves that can store kitchen essentials, bathroom products, or books and accessories.
 Build a banquette or window seat using above-the-fridge kitchen cabinets.
 Open a staircase wall to grab space for adding open bookshelves or closed-door cabinets.
 Frame a fireplace with custom built-in bookcases.

+Get creative with DIY projects that boost storage and organization.
 Upholster a wall in fabric or corkboard to display inspirational photos and to-do lists.
 Paint a plywood panel with chalkboard paint and mount it on your fridge or near a door so you can post reminders.
-Hang colorful sap buckets to stow office, crafting, and cooking supplies.
-Dress a work table in a flirty skirt to create a handy hidey-hole for not-so-pretty essentials.
+Hang colorful buckets to stow office, crafting, and cooking supplies.
+Dress a work table in a skirt to create hidden storage for not-so-pretty essentials.